lfph/gaen-risk-scoring/README.md

 The guidelines created by the Risk Scoring Symposium Invitational working group can be found [here](/risk-scoring.md).

+To subscribe to get updates on progress and discussions around these settings, send a blank email to risk-scoring+subscribe@lists.lfph.io.

 ## How to update

 All changes must be made by pull release.
 When a PR is accepted, the change must be logged in the [changelog](/CHANGELOG.md).
 One of the project maintainers will update the version accordingly.